 Diana Turner-Forte holds both a BA and MA in Dance with certificates in several related areas, somatic studies, movement and brain-body integration.
 She holds the distinguished status of Registered Teacher with the Royal Academy of Dance in London, England.
 She has been featured in Muse & Spirit, a publication of the Center for Faith and the Arts and her essay, "Dance with me into Galilee" was recently published in The North Carolina Disciple, a publication of the Episcopal Diocese.
 In addition, she has been recognized with numerous grants and awards for her outstanding contributions to the field of dance and most recently received the Creative Inspiration Award from Monarch in recognition for outstanding service on behalf of people with disabilities.

-Diana Turner-Forte is a professed member of the Third Order of the Society of St. Francis.
+Diana Turner-Forte is the author of A Feather in the Wind: Poetry for the Mind, Body, Spirit and Soul and a professed member of the Third Order of the Society of St. Francis.